Engee documentation

 Description

-The Controlled Pressure Difference Source (MA) unit represents an ideal source of mechanical energy in a wet air network.
+The Pressure Difference Source (MA) unit is an ideal source of mechanical energy in a wet air network.
 The source can maintain a constant or variable differential pressure at its ports regardless of the mass flow rate through the source.
 There is no gas resistance and no heat exchange with the environment.
 A positive value of the differential pressure causes the pressure at port B to be greater than the pressure at port A.

 Conservation of mass